 increasing awareness of credit unions

-- As the Network continues to deepen its penetration and engagement with the media, staff continue to meet with newspaper editorial boards around the state of Minnesota – most recently Mankato and Rochester – to educate writers and editors about the credit union difference.
+- As the Network continues to deepen its penetration and engagement with the media, staff have met with several newspaper editorial boards around the state of Minnesota to educate writers and editors about the credit union difference.
 Additionally, MnCUN welcomed four members of the Capitol Press Corps to participate in a panel discussion at the 2014 CU Day at the Capitol.

 - The Network continues to publish its Connected to Community newsletter that is sent to legislators, media, and public opinion leaders – and this year, distribution of that newsletter was expanded to GREAT members.